 Strategies and tools

-Strategies and tools will be specific to each individual; however, some strategies for support which are helpful to autistic employees and would also benefit the other employees in an organisation are –
+Strategies and tools to support an autistic employee or colleague will be specific to each individual; however, some strategies for support which are helpful to autistic employees and would also benefit the other employees in an organisation are –

 - clear and unambiguous communication, eg “you will find it next door” – does this mean the room next door, the building next door or another next door?